-The deadline for this round of Summer Vacation Studentships has now passed.
-Applications will open again in 2016.
+The deadline for this round of Summer Vacation Studentships is 17:00 on Wednesday 24 February 2016.

-The deadline for reports from students is Friday 2 October 2015.
+The deadline for reports from current Summer Vacation Studentship awardees is Friday 2 October 2015.

 For more information on the grants, or any questions, please contact firstname.lastname@example.org.
 Please note, the applicant must be the supervisor, however a student statement form will need to be completed by the student and uploaded by the supervisor.
 Download the student statement form.